 Seated on a rocky perch above the sparkling, turquoise waters of the volcanic Lake Albano, this historic village is home to the Pope’s summer palace or Papal Villas and the famous Barberini Gardens.
-As soon as your train leaves from Rome’s Termini Station and heads past the city’s outskirts, a panoramic view of the lake and the lush green countryside will fill you with the peace you deserve.
-This 9000-person village is a haven with very few tourists strolling its quiet, cobbled streets.
+Here, you can enjoy a quiet picnic by the beautiful lake and enjoy the scenic beauty of the lush countryside.

-Renaissance master Gian Lorenzo Bernini’s fountains earned Rome the title of ‘open air museum’ and all his works, ranging from the Fontana dei Quattro Fiumi in Piazza Navona to the Fontana del Tritone and Fontana delle Api in Piazza Barberini are truly masterpieces.
+Renaissance master Gian Lorenzo Bernini’s fountains earned Rome the title of ‘open-air museum’.
+His works, from the Fontana dei Quattro Fiumi in Piazza Navona to the Fontana del Tritone and Fontana delle Api in Piazza Barberini are masterpieces.
 Fontana delle Api, whose construction was commissioned by Pope Urban VIII, was mainly created to regulate the water flow of the Fontana del Tritone.
-What’s striking is how this fountain, although built out of necessity, maintains a harmonic and consistent layout of the square and the main fountain, thereby showcasing the brilliance of Bernini.
+This fountain, although built out of necessity, maintains a harmonic and consistent layout of the square and the main fountain, thereby showcasing the brilliance of Bernini.

 Piazza della Liberta, Castel Gandolfo’s main square is a 15-minute walk from the station.
 It’s going to be a steep walk as the square is situated on a hill, but once you reach, the vibe of the village will invigorate your senses.
 Piazza della Liberta’s main attraction is the facade of the Papal Palace which overlooks the square.
 It is also home to the world’s first postbox (yes, how iconic is that!), so uphold the tradition that most tourists follow and post a letter.
 You can also visit the Church of San Tommaso, the central church of the village.